trenchproject/wing-segmentation/README.md

 ```

-## 2. Predicting Segmentation Masks
+## 2. Predicting Segmentation Masks with YOLO

-After resizing your images to 256 x 256 (required dimensions for trained unet model), you will run the `unet_predict_masks.py` script in the `segmentation_scipts` folder.
+To obtain masks for your set of images, run the `yolo_predict_masks.py` script in the `segmentation_scripts` folder.
 The result will be a new folder containing all the segmentation masks for each of your images in the input directory.

-command:
+Command:

 ```
-python3 unet_predict_masks.py --model_save_path /path/to/unet_butterflies_256_256.hdf5 --dataset_path /path/to/your/256x256/resized/images --main_folder_name name_of_source_image_folder --segmentation_csv /path/where/to/store/segmentation_info.csv
+python3 wing-segmentation/segmentation_scripts/yolo_predict_masks.py --dataset /path/to/your/images --segmentation_csv /path/where/to/store/segmentation_info.csv

 ```

 Arguments explained:

-`--model_save_path` is the location of where you downloaded and stored the pretrained unet model (you can retrieve the model here: [unet_butterflies_256_256.hdf5](https://huggingface.co/imageomics/butterfly_segmentation_unet/blob/main/unet_butterflies_256_256.hdf5))

-`--dataset_path` is the full path of where your folder containing your resized images obtained in **step 1**. (example: /User/micheller/data/jiggins_256_256)
+`--dataset` is the full path to your folder containing your images you wish to obtain masks for.
+(Example: /User/micheller/data/jiggins_256_256)

-`--main_folder_name` is ONLY the name of the source folder containing your resized images, not the full path. (exmaple: jiggins_256_256)

 `--segmentation_csv` is the path location at which you want to store the csv that gets created detailing which segmentation categories exist in the mask generated for each image.
 (Optional.
-Default segmentation.csv will be saved in the same directory as this script.)
+Default segmentation.csv will be saved in the same directory from where you run this script.)

 ## 3. Using Segmentation Masks to Extract Wings from Images

 After obtaining masks for our images, we can crop out the forewings and hindwings by running the following `crop_wings_out.py` script in the `segmentation_scripts` folder:

+Command:

 ```
-python3 crop_wings_out.py --image_dataset_path /path/to/resized256x256/image/dataset --mask_dataset_path /path/to/segmentation/masks --output_folder /path/to/folder/where/we/store/cropped/wing/results
+python3 wing-segmentation/segmentation_scripts/crop_wings_out.py --images /path/to/butterfly/images --masks /path/to/segmentation/masks --output_folder /path/to/save/cropped/wings/to
 ```

 The cropped wing images will be named in this structure: `<original name>_wing_#.png`

 The number following `wing` can be mapped as follows:

-`2`: right forewing
+`1`: right forewing

-`3`: left forewing
+`2`: left forewing

-`4`: right hindwing
+`3`: right hindwing

-`5`: left hindwing
+`4`: left hindwing

 ## 4. Creating seperate wing folders and flipping wings